Amazing cauliflower side dishes are hard to come by, but this cheesy cauliflower bake is just that. Amazing! It really is pure cauliflower heaven.

 - 1/2 teaspoon dried thyme

-- Heat the remaining butter, remaining garlic and flour in a medium saucepan over medium heat, stirring constantly, until golden and fragrant, about 1 minute.
-Slowly whisk in the cream and broth.
+- Heat the remaining butter, garlic and flour in a medium saucepan over medium heat, stirring constantly, until golden and fragrant, about 1 minute.
+Slowly whisk in the cream (or milk) and broth.
 Stir in cauliflower, dry mustard, thyme, 1/4 teaspoon salt and 1/2 teaspoon pepper.
 Bring to a boil.
 Reduce heat to medium-low and simmer covered, stirring occasionally, until the cauliflower is nearly tender, 6 to 8 minutes.
 Off the heat, stir in the rest of the cheese.

 Recipe Source: adapted Cook’s Country Feb/March 2010